soup-bowl/wp-simple-smtp/readme.txt

 Adds a simple mail configuration panel into your WordPress installation.
 Supports logging and config variables.

 == Description ==
-Adds a simple, no-fuss SMTP configuration element to your WordPress installation that lets you define custom settings, which is especially useful for hosts with no control over the php mail functionality.
+Adds a simple, no-fuss SMTP settings to your WordPress installation that lets you define custom settings, which is especially useful for hosts with no control over the php `mail` functionality.

-## Environment and constant over-riding
+## Environment and constant overriding (optional)
-This plugin will prefer Environmental and constant stored values over the plugin-saved editions, making it easier to use this plugin with deployment.
+This plugin will prefer environmental and constant-stored values over the plugin-saved equivalent settings, making it easier to use this plugin via deployment.

-These can be either stored in your systems env setup, or in wp-config.php as `define( \'SEE_BELOW\', \'your_value_here\' );`.
+These can be either stored in your systems env setup, or in wp-config.php as `define( 'SEE_BELOW', 'your_value_here' );`.

 ### Accepted Parameters
 * `SMTP_HOST` (string) Mail server hostname.